se-for-sci/se-for-sci.github.io/content/week11_omp/concepts.md

 ```

 We don't sort the output here, but otherwise, it runs about the same, and takes
 the same total amount of time.
-The difference here is we using a pre-existing
+The difference here is that we're using a
-awaitable (sleep), so we have to use `await`, which is really just `yield from`
+pre-existing awaitable (sleep), so we have to use `await`, which is really just
-but using the async-named special methods.
+`yield from` but using the async-named special methods.